joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-07-22-fiddler-meet-at-the-mall.md

 published: true
 title: Can you meet me at the mall?
 date: 2025/07/22
-subtitle: What is the greatest number of friends you're likely to meet if everyone fails to coordinate?
+subtitle: What is the greatest number of friends you're likely to meet if nobody deigns to coordinate?
 tags: maximum approximation
 ---